Pretty thatched village pub with splendid views, welcoming service, good beers and popular, enjoyable food

 Good Pub Guide Recommended

-It's well worth the effort negotiating the little lanes to reach this ancient pretty pub, especially on a clear day when you can enjoy the marvellous views over into Somerset and Dorset from picnic-sets facing the green.
-Inside, the three linked areas - on different levels around the central horseshoe-shaped servery - have big log fires, plentiful oak woodwork and flagstones, comfortably padded dining chairs around big scrubbed tables, and a couple of leather sofas; the furnishings are all very individual and uncluttered.
+This 15th-c pub is in a charming spot by the village green and also overlooks Blackmore Vale.
+Three linked areas - on different levels around the central horseshoe-shaped servery - have big log fires, plentiful oak woodwork and flagstones, comfortably padded dining chairs around big scrubbed tables, and a couple of leather sofas; the furnishings are all very individual and uncluttered.
 There's also a small light-painted conservatory restaurant.
-Hop Back Summer Lightning, Otter Amber and Palmers Copper Ale on handpump, ten wines by the glass and Thatcher's farm cider; background music.
-The nearby woods are good for a stroll and the Wiltshire Cycleway passes through the village.
+Hop Back Summer Lightning, Otter Amber and Palmers Copper Ale on handpump, a dozen wines by the glass and Thatcher's farm cider; background music and skittle alley.
+There are marvellous views over into Somerset and Dorset from plenty of picnic-sets, the nearby woods are good for a stroll and the Wiltshire Cycleway passes through the village.

 Good Pub Guide Food